 Toggle: English / Spanish

-Asymptomatic bacteriuria may not need treatment, which makes it different from a bacterial urinary tract infection.
+The condition may not need treatment.
+This makes it different from a urinary tract infection that is caused by bacteria.

-Asymptomatic bacteriuria occurs in a small number of healthy individuals.
-It more often affects women than men.
+Asymptomatic bacteriuria occurs in a small number of healthy people.
+It affects women more often than men.
 The reasons for the lack of symptoms are not well understood.

-Most patients with asymptomatic bacteriuria do not need treatment because the bacteria are not causing any harm.
-Persons who have urinary catheters often will have bacteriuria, but most will not have symptoms.
+Most people who have this condition do not need treatment because the bacteria are not causing any harm.
+People who have urinary catheters often will have bacteriuria, but most will not have symptoms.

-Certain people are at a higher risk for kidney infections if they develop asymptomatic bacteriuria.
+Certain people are at a higher risk for kidney infections if they develop this problem.
 The following increases your risk:

 - Infected kidney stones